Air Force Senior NCO Academy, Air University, Maxwell AFB, AL

 Q: What do I need to bring to class on Day of Education (DOE) 1?

 A: Official travel orders, Student Information Worksheet, current/passing fitness assessment and profile (if applicable).
-Laptop is also required.
+A laptop is also required.
 Paper, notepads, pen/pencil, etc. are encouraged.

 Q: What uniform is required for Day of Education 1?